onesteinbv/addons-oca/account_move_line_attachment_preview/readme/DESCRIPTION.rst

-This module allows to preview PDF attachments from the Journal Items list (account_move_line).
+This module allows to preview attachments from the Journal Items list (account_move_line).

-Currently it only supports PDF attachments.